 Immediately south of that location in the Rosemark Community Park, on Kerrville-Rosemark Road is a marker for Dr. Peter J. Flippin, the first practicing physician in Rosemark.
 Dr. Flippin practiced from 1897 to 1947.
 Near the marker is the Veteran’s Plaza as well as picnic tables where you can enjoy your own picnic lunch on what was once the site of a small country store owned and run by J. R. Cole for many years.
 This was also the raw milk pick-up point from local dairies.

 Four additional historic markers are a short drive from the Historic District.
-Three of these are in Barretville: The Bobby Blue Bland marker (internationally famous blues musician); the Paul Barret, Sr. marker (prominent banker and businessman with wide reaching political influence); and a Civil War Trails marker (dealing with, among other times, the raid on Barret’s Farm).
+Three of these are in Barretville: The Bobby Blue Bland marker (internationally famous blues musician); the Paul Barret, Sr. marker (prominent banker and businessman with wide reaching political influence); and a Civil War Trails marker (dealing with, among other things, the raid on Barret’s Farm).

 Just north of Barretville, on Mulberry Road, is the Anthony School/Greenwood Cemetery marker honoring an early African-American elementary school and an historic African-American Cemetery.